esmaaaill/seoudi-automation/README.md

 1. **Prerequisites**
    - JDK 17
    - Maven 3.9+
-   - Google Chrome installed
+   - Mozilla Firefox installed
-   - Internet access (for WebDriverManager) **or** a locally downloaded ChromeDriver binary that you can point to via `chromeDriverPath`
+   - Internet access (for WebDriverManager) **or** a locally downloaded GeckoDriver binary that you can point to via `geckoDriverPath`

 2. **Clone & Install**
    ```bash